Gandom Films Production is an independent nonfiction production company founded by Sara Khaki and Mohammadreza Eyni.

 Director, Producer, Editor

-Hershort film Our Iranian Lockdown is now streaming on The Guardian as a Guardian Documentary and received an IDA Awards nomination.
-Sara’s co-directed Netflix Original Convergence: Courage in a Crisis was nominated for the Emmy for Outstanding Current Affairs Film.
-She graduated from the University of Maryland Baltimore with her BFA in cinematic arts and from the School of Visual Arts with an MFA in Social Documentary Filmmaking.
-Sara works and resides between Iran and the United States and her work has been supported by Sundance Institute, Chicken & Egg Films, Firelight Media, IDFA Bertha Fund, among others.
+Her short film Our Iranian Lockdown is now streaming on The Guardian and received an IDA Awards nomination.
+Sara’s co-directed Netflix Original Convergence: Courage in a Crisis was nominated for an Emmy for Outstanding Current Affairs Film.
+Sara graduated from the University of Maryland, Baltimore with a BFA in cinematic arts and from the School of Visual Arts with an MFA in social documentary filmmaking.
+A grantee of the Sundance Film Institute, Chicken & Egg Films, and Firelight Media, Sara’s work continues to amplify change on gender equity through the cinéma vérité form.

 Director, Producer, Director of Cinematography